This is documentation for the next SDK version. For up-to-date documentation, see the latest version (SDK 52).

 EAS CLI uses a different mechanism for environment variables, except when it invokes Expo CLI for compiling and bundling.
 Learn more about environment variables in EAS.

-If you are migrating an older project to SDK 49 or above, then you should ignore local env files by adding the following to your .gitignore:
+If you are migrating an older project, then you should ignore local env files by adding the following to your .gitignore:

 .gitignore